CheVeraId/domainauth-spec/draft-narea-domainauth.md

 DNS records and DNSSEC signatures typically have TTL values that may be as short as a few minutes or hours.
 The TTL override mechanism allows the DNSSEC chain to remain verifiable for a significantly longer period, regardless of the TTL in such records.
 Refer to {{maximum-validity-period}} for the maximum validity period.

 During verification, the TTL override creates a restricted time window that extends backwards from the end of the requested verification period by the specified number of seconds.
-Verification will succeed if the DNSSEC records were valid at any point during this window, even if the standard DNS TTLs would have expired.
+Verification will succeed if the DNSSEC signatures (RRSIGs) were valid at any point during this window, even if they would have expired according to their original validity periods.

-For example, if a DNS record has a standard TTL of 3600 seconds (1 hour) but the DomainAuth TXT record specifies a TTL override of 604,800 seconds (7 days), a signature can still be verified up to 7 days after creation, even when offline.
-If a verifier attempts to verify a signature 5 days after it was created, the verification would succeed with the TTL override, whereas it would fail with only the standard 1-hour TTL.
+For example, if a DNSSEC signature has a standard validity period of 3600 seconds (1 hour) but the DomainAuth TXT record specifies a TTL override of 604,800 seconds (7 days), a signature bundle can still be verified up to 7 days after creation, even when offline.
+If a verifier attempts to verify a signature bundle 5 days after it was created, the verification would succeed with the TTL override, whereas it would fail with only the 1-hour DNSSEC signature validity period.

 ## DNSSEC Chain Serialisation